datacoves/docs/docs/how-tos/airflow/send-emails.md

 The Airflow service will be restarted shortly and will now include the SMTP configuration required to send emails.

+>[!NOTE]You can skip this next step if going through the getting started guides since we will be completing the next step of the getting started guide: Start [developing DAGs](getting-started/Admin/creating-airflow-dags.md).

 ## Implement in a DAG
->[!NOTE]You can skip this step if going through the getting started guides

 If you have already created a DAG it's time to modify your DAG to make use of our newly set up SMTP integration on Airflow.